Guderian2nd/TrueHistoryAI/AI Rules.md

 IF Tech is TechHigh THEN NeedTech is Low
 IF Tech is TechNormal THEN NeedTech is Medium
 IF Tech is TechLow THEN NeedTech is High
-If NeedGold is VeryHigh THEN
+IF NeedGold is VeryHigh THEN NeedTech is VeryLow
+IF NeedTech is VeryHigh THEN TechInvest Is THigh
+IF NeedTech is High THEN TechInvest is THi

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzNDY4NTIwXX0=
+eyJoaXN0b3J5IjpbMjMwNjI3NTY3XX0=
 -->